Asclera Prescribing Information

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Table 1 shows adverse events more common with Asclera or sodium tetradecyl sulfate (STS) 1% than with placebo by at least 3% in the placebo-controlled EASI study (see Clinical Studies ).
+Table 1 shows adverse events more common with Asclera or sodium tetradecyl sulfate (STS) 1% than with placebo by at least 3% in the placebo-controlled EASI study [see Clinical Studies (14)].
 All of these were injection site reactions and most were mild.

 6.2 Post-marketing Safety Experience

-The following adverse reactions have been reported during the use of polidocanol in world-wide experience; in some of these cases these adverse events have been serious or troublesome.
-Because these reactions are reported voluntarily from a population of uncertain size without a control group, it is not possible to estimate their frequency reliably or to establish a causal relationship to drug exposure.
+The following adverse reactions have been reported during use of polidocanol in world-wide experience.
+Because these reactions are reported voluntarily from a population of uncertain size and without a control group, it is not possible to estimate their frequency reliably or to establish a causal relationship to drug exposure.